guru-app-team/guru-guides-template/README.md

 **Login via the terminal**
 - Open the Terminal and paste the command into the blank terminal window.
-- It will prompt you to login into Contentful using your email and password.
+- It will prompt you to login into Contentful using your email and password to gain an access token.

 ```
 contentful login